Japan Pavilion at the 2025 World Expo

 Construction supervision: Nikken Sekkei Ltd.

-Public relations, events, virtual: Dai Nippon Printing Co., Ltd.
+Public Relations, Events, and Virtual Services: Dai Nippon Printing Co., Ltd.

 Copywriter: Junpei Watanabe